-For more information about adding custom methods to the citizen account, see "Customizing the citizen account" on page 210.
+For more information about adding custom methods to the citizen account, see "Customizing the citizen account" on page 226.

 If you use only a subset of IBM Cúram Universal Access functions, remove permission to call any unused methods from the database.
 For example, if the citizen account is not used, remove the unneeded LINKEDCITIZENROLE and other related authorization artifacts.
 Projects that don't use the citizen account must also consider the deployment implications.
-For more information, see "Customizing the citizen account" on page 210.